MarcinKosinski/MarcinKosinski.github.io/_source/2020-09-09-WhyR-Agenda-Announced.Rmd

 <img src="/images/fulls/whyr2020/keynotes/all_keynotes.JPG" class="fit image">

 Thanks to the remote setup we are more than excited to host global big names as keynotes this year!
-Frank Harrel, Riinu Pius, Małgorzata Bogdan, Jan Vitek, Julia Silge and Roger Bivad will give hour long keynotes talks followe by 45 minutes long discussion panels.
+Frank Harrel, Riinu Pius, Małgorzata Bogdan, Jan Vitek, Julia Silge and Roger Bivad will give hour long keynotes talks followed by 45 minutes long discussion panels.

 # All needed links combined